 Registration examinations assess whether applicants have the nursing knowledge, skills and judgment required to practice safely at the beginning of their careers in Ontario.
-See individual exam pages

-Applicants to the Extended Class must write the examination appropriate for the specialty certificate (Adult, Paediatric, Primary Health Care) for which they have applied.
+If you are applying to the Extended Class, you must write the examination appropriate for the specialty certificate (Adult, Paediatric, Primary Health Care) for which you have applied.